lemieux-lab/BamQuery/docs/source/command.rst

 **-\-genome_version**
 ----------------------
 This option allows to choose between three GRCh38 human genome annotation publication versions: v26_88 / v33_99 / v38_104. |br|
-In addition, this option together with **--m**, which allows BamQuery to search in the mouse genome, supports two mouse genome annotation versions of GRCm38 and GRCm39, respectively: M24 / M30. |br|
+In addition, this option together with **-\-m** (which allows BamQuery to search in the mouse genome) supports two mouse genome annotation versions of GRCm38 and GRCm39, respectively: M24 / M30. |br|
-By default, genome version v26_88.
+By default, BamQuery use the human genome version v26_88.

 **-\-th_out**